bravetools/bravetools/docs/intro/index.md

 # Introduction to Bravetools

 Welcome to Bravetools!
 This introduction will show you what Bravetools is and why it exists.
-Checkout some of our [use cases](use_cases) to explore the benefits that Bravetools can offer.
+Check out some of our [use cases](use_cases) to explore the benefits that Bravetools can offer.
 The list is not exhaustive and we're excited to see new applications in the very near future.

 # What is Bravetools